-‘Vanderpump Rules’ Alum Jax Taylor Makes Plans For Expanded Man Cave Three Months Before His Son Is Due
+'Vanderpump Rules' Alum Jax Taylor Makes Plans For Expanded Man Cave Three Months Before His Son Is Due

 Fans know that Jax has always relished having his own space in his house.
 After the reality TV couple purchased their $1.9 million Valley Village dream home, he renovated the garage into a manly area he called "Jax's Cave," and it is pretty impressive.

-Photos posted by Bravo.com showed off Jax’s sporty space filled with memorabilia and collectibles that include framed hockey jerseys, signs from fast food eateries and retro Chevy and Gulf gas signs, and a mini-fridge and popcorn machine.
+Photos posted by Bravo TV showed off Jax's sporty space filled with memorabilia and collectibles that include framed hockey jerseys, signs from fast food eateries and retro Chevrolet and Gulf gas signs, and a mini-fridge and popcorn machine.

 And when Jax and Brittany gave People a tour of their Los Angeles area apartment in 2018, he even had a man cave there.
-In a video tour posted by the outlet, the Bravo veteran showed off his signed jerseys and ’80s “toys” that included bobbleheads, GI Joes and Voltron, a collection of Jordans sneakers, and even a sash from Brittany’s days as a Hooters waitress, all on display in a room that was reserved just for him.
+In a video tour posted by the outlet, the Bravo veteran showed off his signed jerseys and 1980s "toys" that included bobbleheads, GI Joes and Voltron, a collection of Nike Air Jordan sneakers, and even a sash from Brittany's days as a Hooters waitress, all on display in a room that was reserved just for him.

 Jax also revealed that his cave was a place that brought him closer to his late dad, Ronald Cauchi.
-The room housed a framed photo from Joe Louis stadium in Detroit that Jax had given his father and that was kept in Ronald’s own garage until he passed away in 2017.
+The room housed a framed photo from Joe Louis Stadium in Detroit that Jax had given his father and that was kept in Ronald's own garage until he passed away in 2017.

 "This is kind of my sanctuary with my dad," Jax said of his man cave.